From Stars to Insights: Exploration and Implementation of Unified Sentiment Analysis with Distant Supervision: Introduction

-Overall, in this paper, we make three contributions.
-First, we introduce Uni-SA as a unified task of three important but separate sentiment analysis tasks, specifically ACD, ACSA, and RP.
-We formally give definitions and notations of Uni-SA and its constituent parts (See Section \ref{sec:unisa}) that future research can follow.
-Second, we propose the Distantly Supervised Pyramid Network (DSPN) as a novel model for the Uni-SA task.
+We aim to make three contributions to the information systems literature.
+First, we introduce unified sentiment analysis as a novel task formulation that integrates three important but traditionally separate sentiment analysis tasks: ACD, ACSA, and RP.
+We formally give definitions and notations of unified sentiment analysis and its constituent parts (see Section \ref{sec:unisa}) that future research can follow.
+Second, we propose DSPN as a novel model for the unified sentiment analysis task.
 DSPN captures the pyramid sentiment structure effectively and shows significant efficiency gains with only RP labels as training signal.
-Third, we validate DSPN through experimental results on Chinese and English multi-aspect datasets and demonstrate its effectiveness and efficiency.\footnote{Our code is available at \url{https://github.com/nd-ball/DSPN}.}
+Third, we validate DSPN through experimental results on English and Chinese multi-aspect datasets and demonstrate its effectiveness and efficiency.\footnote{Our code is available at \url{https://github.com/nd-ball/DSPN}.}

+From a managerial perspective, our unified framework offers practical advantages for extracting actionable insights from unstructured data such as customer reviews, employee feedback, or social media posts.
+Traditionally, organizations have relied on separate models to analyze fine-grained sentiment (e.g., on specific product features) and overall sentiment (e.g., satisfaction or brand perception), leading to fragmented insights and missed connections between various types of concerns.
+By integrating these layers into a single, interpretable model, our proposed approach enables managers to understand how specific experiences or issues contribute to broader sentiment outcomes.
+This makes it possible to directly link aspect-level feedback to higher-level performance indices such as ratings, retention, or loyalty.
+Furthermore, DSPN’s ability to operate effectively with only document-level labels reduces reliance on costly manual annotation, making it especially useful in data-rich but label-scarce environments.